jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 9.5 Power Transform (Optional)

-When `score_power` ≠ 1.0, a power transform reshapes the score distribution:
+When `score_power` isn't set to the default of 1.0, a power transform reshapes the score distribution.
+This is useful for adjusting how "generous" or "strict" the final scores are.
+A power less than 1 lifts low scores (making the system more generous), while a power greater than 1 would push low scores even lower (more strict):

 ```math
 \text{TASS}_3 = (\text{clamp}(\text{TASS}_2, 0, 1))^{p}